First, did you know it’s International Waffle Day? It’s the perfect day to celebrate at a diner…

 For an appetizer, we ordered the fancy bacon which was bacon with grits.
 It was a small portion, but the bacon and grits were delicious.
 It was rich and while small, quite filling.
 It was some of the best grits I’ve had!

 Because they were out of chicken and waffles, I ordered the pork chops.
 I was pleasantly surprised because it was a huge portion of pork chops.
 I was expecting a smaller size.
-The pork chops were delicious and cooked perfectly.
-It also came with a large portion of sweet potatoes and garlic spinach.
+The pork chops at Johns City Diner were delicious and cooked perfectly.
+It also came with a large portion of sweet potatoes and garlicky spinach.
 I enjoyed both.

 I was disappointed Johns City Diner was out of their signature menu item, but the food was still good.
 I was able to go again right before we left and ordered the chicken and waffles.
+Johns City Diner is farm to table and they use Natural Creekstone farms beef, Maple Leaf Farms Duck, and Springer Mountain Farms Chicken.
 It was by far the best chicken and waffles I’ve had to date.
 The chicken portion was actually bigger than the waffle!

 For my coffee, the appetizer, entree, and dessert the cost was $40.
 It was pricey for a diner, but I’m not sure I would classify Johns City Diner as a diner.